apivault-labs/n8n-nodes-apivault-local-leads/README.md

 # n8n-nodes-apivault-local-leads

-An [n8n](https://n8n.io) community node for **Local Lead Finder Pro** — find local businesses by category + location and turn each one into an enriched B2B sales lead.
+The official [n8n](https://n8n.io) community node for **Apivault Labs Local Lead Finder**.
+Discover businesses by category and location, enrich your own website list, or combine both modes in one workflow.

 No login.
 Pay-as-you-go, no monthly subscription.
-The scraping and enrichment run server-side on [Apify](https://apify.com); this node is a thin connector you drive with your own Apify API token.
+The scraping and enrichment run server-side on [Apify](https://www.apify.com?fpr=06e5d2); this node is a thin connector you drive with your own Apify API token.

 Built by **[apivault_labs](https://apify.com/apivault_labs)** — see [all our actors](https://apify.com/apivault_labs).

 ## Who it's for

-Web agencies, hyper-local SEO shops and SDR teams.
-Search a category in a city (e.g. `plumbers` in `Miami FL`), and get back scored, contact-ready leads — including businesses with no website or a dead/DIY site, the hottest targets for a redesign pitch.
+Web agencies, local SEO teams, sales operations teams and SDRs that need structured, contact-ready local-business leads.

 ## What you get per lead (30+ fields)